biburges/Homework-2/README.md

 ```
 pip install -e .
 ```
-Then, Install the Depednecies for the demo
+Then, Install the Depedencies for the demo
 ```
 pip install -e ".[demo]"